-After doing an assessment of all the landscape characteristics (Elevation, Slope, Aspect, Canopy Cover, Stand Height, Canopy Base Height and Canopy Bulk Density) you determine that the LANDFIRE 2014 data in this landscape reflects existing conditions, including previous fires.
-If there had been a more recent disturbance since this 2014 data was produced, such as a fire or fuels treatment that you would want to represent on this landscape, it could be easily represented by creating a polygon using the Create/Edit Shapes widget to reflect the disturbance area, then using the Landscape Editing task in the planning cycle to make changes to that area and save them.
-More information on Landscape Editing.
+After doing an assessment of all the landscape characteristics (Elevation, Slope, Aspect, Canopy Cover, Stand Height, Canopy Base Height and Canopy Bulk Density), you determine that the LANDFIRE 2023 data in this landscape reflects existing conditions, including previous fires.
+If there had been a more recent disturbance since this 2023 data was produced, such as a fire or fuels treatment that you would want to represent on this landscape, it could be easily represented by creating a polygon using the Create/Edit Shapes widget to reflect the disturbance area, then using the Landscape Editing task in the Planning cycle to make changes to that area and save them.